Computing Maximum Independent Set on Outerstring Graphs and Their Relatives: Introduction

 An $\el$-shape is the union of a vertical segment and a horizontal segment that share an endpoint; hence, there are four possible types of $\el$-shapes: $\{\ul,\ur,\llc,\lr\}$.
 A graph is called a \emph{B$_1$-VPG graph} if it is the intersection graph of a set of $\el$-shapes in the plane.
 This class of string graphs belongs to a larger class called the Vertex intersection of Paths on a Grid (VPG) and denoted by B$_k$-VPG, where $k$ indicates the maximum number of bends each path can have in the grid representation~\cite{DBLP:journals/jgaa/AsinowskiCGLLS12}.
 These graphs and their relatives have been studied extensively in terms of recognition problems (e.g., see~\cite{DBLP:conf/soda/GoncalvesIP18,DBLP:journals/dam/FelsnerKMU16,DBLP:conf/wg/ChaplickJKV12,DBLP:journals/jgaa/AsinowskiCGLLS12}).
 Recently, there has been an increasing attention on studying optimization problems on these graphs; see~\cite{DBLP:conf/mfcs/BandyapadhyayM018,DBLP:conf/waoa/Mehrabi17,DBLP:conf/wads/BiedlD17a,DBLP:journals/corr/Mehrabi17} and the references therein.
-For the $\mis$ problem, it is known that the problem is $\np$-complete on B$_k$-VPG graphs even when $k=1$~\cite{DBLP:conf/cocoa/LahiriMS15}, and the previously best-known approximation algorithms have factor $4\cdot\log n$~\cite{DBLP:conf/wads/BiedlD17a,DBLP:journals/corr/Mehrabi17}.
+For the $\mis$ problem, it is known that the problem is $\np$-hard on B$_k$-VPG graphs even when $k=1$ and a representation is given~\cite{DBLP:conf/cocoa/LahiriMS15}.
+The previously best-known approximation algorithms (for the $\mis$ problem on B$_1$-VPG graphs) have factor $4\cdot\log n$~\cite{DBLP:conf/wads/BiedlD17a,DBLP:journals/corr/Mehrabi17}.
 Combining B$_1$-VPG and grounded string graphs, we consider the $\mis$ problem on \emph{grounded $\el$} and \emph{grounded square-$\el$} graphs.

 \begin{definition}[Grounded $\el$ and Grounded Square-$\el$ Graphs.]
-Graph $G$ is called a \emph{grounded $\el$ graph} if $G$ is the intersection of a set of $\el$-shapes such that each $\el$-shape is of type $\ul$ and the lower endpoint of the vertical segment of each $\el$-shape is attached to a grounding line $\ell$.
+A graph $G$ is called a \emph{grounded $\el$ graph} if $G$ is the intersection graph of a set of $\el$-shapes such that each $\el$-shape is of type $\ul$ and the lower endpoint of the vertical segment of each $\el$-shape is attached to a grounding line $\ell$.
 If the vertical and horizontal segments of every $\el$-shape in a grounded $\el$ representation of $G$ have the same length, then we call $G$ a \emph{grounded square-$\el$ graph}. \end{definition}